-Below is a high level overview of the user research we collected, analysed and also independently conducted for our work.
+Below is a high level overview of the user research we collected, analysed and independently conducted for our work.
 The user research was based on the idea of becoming a senior as a convenient lens to explore the concept of integrated services across agencies, public and private sectors, and across multiple life events.
-We will publish the final report in full early next week, we are just finalising the last of the visualisations from the diverse crowd testing of concepts just completed.
+Please see the full report for detailed analysis.
+Overview and highlights below.

 The Way We Worked